Quantum Thermodynamics, Entropy of the Universe, Free Energy, and the Second Law: discussion: fundamental issues of quantum thermodynamics and statistical mechanics

 In summary, we have found compatibility of the notion of the quantum entropy and free energy of the system with the notion of an entropy of the universe that is defined differently than the von Neumann entropy.
 This is in accord with the classical statement of the second law of thermodynamics that the entropy of the universe increases in spontaneous processes.
 Whatever the conceptual virtues or shortcomings of our approach to quantum entropy, it gives impressive numerical results.
 By this route, it should be possible to use relationships among appropriately defined quantum entropies that mirror and preserve the conventional relationships of standard thermodynamics.
 At the same time, this may open up the exploration of novel quantum thermodynamic effects, for example, in exploration of the interplay of quantum thermal effects with the emergence of the classical from the quantum world in quantum entanglement.

 \

 {\bf Acknowledgment}.
 This work was supported by the U.S. Department of Energy Basic Energy Sciences program under Contract DE-FG02-05ER15634.
-We would like to thank Steve Hsu for bringing Refs. \cite{vN,vNtrans,vNcommentary} to our attention.
-M.K. would like to thank David Perry for stimulating discussions about quantum thermodynamics and quantum entropy.
+We would like to thank Steve Hsu for bringing Refs. \cite{vN,vNtrans,vNcommentary} to our attention, and Benjam\' in Alem\' an, Dietrich Belitz, Jeff Cina, and John Toner for stimulating discussions.
+M.K. especially thanks David Perry for stimulating discussions about the Shannon entropy and quantum thermodynamics.